vbaderks/ConvertProjDepToProjRef/README.md

 # Convert Project Dependencies to MSBuild Project references

-ConvertProjDepToProjRef is a small tool to convert project dependencies in a Visual Studio solution file (.sln)
-into MSBuild project references (ProjectReference) in project files.
+ConvertProjDepToProjRef is a small tool to convert project dependencies in a Visual Studio solution file (.sln) into MSBuild project references (ProjectReference) in project files.
 It will do 95% of the work.

 ## Features

 * .NET 5.0 App.

+## Build Instructions

+* git clone
+* dotnet build
+* dotnet publish -r win-x64 -p:PublishSingleFile=true --self-contained true

-## Instructions
+## Usage Instructions

 * Run the tool on a solution file: ConvertProjDepToProjRef.exe MySolution.sln
 * Update C++ projects that only perform custom builds as ConfigurationType “Utility”